 William F. J. Ardinger is a shareholder and served for three decades as the head of the firm’s Tax Practice Group.
 Bill assists clients on federal and state tax matters, business, financial and wealth planning, and public policy issues.

 Bill focuses his practice on federal and state tax matters, business transactions, financial and wealth planning, and public policy matters.
-His work includes structuring business transactions in a tax-efficient manner, planning multi-jurisdictional business structures and systems, and federal and state tax controversies.
+His work includes structuring business transactions in a tax-efficient manner, planning multi-jurisdictional business structures, and managing federal and state tax controversies.
 Bill advises non-profit healthcare organizations on how to structure affiliations that will fortify operations against impacts of dramatic federal and state regulatory changes.
 Bill has been a leader of New Hampshire’s initiative to become a modern and leading jurisdiction for laws governing trusts and regulated trust companies, including representing wealthy families seeking to charter private trust companies focused solely on family interests.
 With respect to public policy matters, Bill represents clients before the New Hampshire Legislature and Congress on state and federal legislative and regulatory initiatives involving tax, budget and economic development policies.

 Bill is recognized in The Best Lawyers in America for tax law, and he is recognized as one of the leading corporate/commercial/tax lawyers in New Hampshire by Chambers USA: America’s Leading Business Lawyers.